DaudAhmad0303/guide-from-generating-ssh-key-to-deploying-spring-bot-app/README.md

 By hitting enter, nothing will happen and it will reload the service of SSh.

 #### 3. Check status of SSH
-We'll use `systemctl` command to check status of SSH:
+We'll use `systemctl` command to check the status of SSH:
 ```
 sudo systemctl status ssh
 ```